-The Abbot Vincent Taylor Library contains more than 125,000 print books, 75,000 e-books, over 100 databases, and other digital sources, multimedia collections (DVDs, CDs), periodicals and microfilms, all searchable through the online catalog—Alexandria.
-Wireless internet access is available throughout the building.
-The main floor houses the Learning Commons, featuring reading and reference areas with workstations, group study tables, laptop plug-in carrels, and the Carter Center computer lab where reference librarians teach research skills and information literacy, and which are also available for faculty reservations.
-The Main floor also houses the technical services and interlibrary loan department, administrative offices, and equipment for printing, scanning, faxing, and photocopying.
-On the lower floor are current and bound periodicals, rare books, the monastic collection in the Benedictine Room, and multimedia materials and equipment.
+The Main floor also houses the technical services and interlibrary loan department, and administrative offices.
+The lower floor houses current and bound periodicals, rare books, juvenile books, the monastic collection in the Benedictine Room, and multimedia materials and equipment.
 The open-stack book collection is classified according to the Library of Congress system.
-The book stacks are located on both the main floor and the lower level.
+The book stacks are located on both the main floor and the lower levels.
+Contact us if you need assistance: firstname.lastname@example.org.